-That's all about some of the best courses to learn Java 9 from scratch.
+That's all about some of the best courses to learn new features of Java 9 to Java 12 from scratch.
 These courses not only provide a good overview of essential JDK 9 features but also shows some real-world examples of where you can use the JDK 9 features like building RESTful web services.

 Its never too late and today is probably the best time to master JDK 9 features to update yourself with the latest and greatest in Java.